-(g) Large Industrial Reserve
+(e) Large Industrial Reserve

-In Future Urban, Rural Preference, and Rural Maintenance plan areas, new and expanded locations of Light Industrial use may be developed as part of a planned "Large Industrial Reserve" (D7), which may also contain Heavy Industrial uses.
-Such a reserve should be

-"major-street-oriented" (D2), at least five hundred (500) acres in size, and be focused around a large industry.
+In Future Urban and Rural Preference plan areas, new and expanded locations of Light Industrial use may be developed as part of a planned "Large Industrial Reserve" (D7), which may also contain Heavy Industrial uses.
+Such a reserve should be "major-street-oriented" (D2), at least five hundred (500) acres in size, and be focused around a large industry.
 Plans for such a reserve should include substantial provisions to assure compatibility with adjoining land uses and the environment, and to assure the adequacy of necessary transportation and utility facilities.